 April 25-28, 2011 - An outbreak of 201 confirmed tornadoes occurs from 8:00am ET April 25 to 8:00am ET April 28, 2011.
-There are approximately 321 fatalities in six states during the entire outbreak from April 25 to April 28.
-The majority of fatalities occur in Alabama, where as many as 243 people perish.
+There are approximately 321 fatalities in six states during the entire outbreak.
+The majority of fatalities occur in Alabama, where as many as 243 people are killed.
 Other states reporting fatalities are Mississippi, Tennessee, Georgia, Virginia and Arkansas.
 In terms of multi-day outbreaks, this outbreak holds the record for the largest number of tornadoes.

 May 22, 2011 - An E5 tornado strikes Joplin, Missouri, killing at least 158 people.
 It is the deadliest single U.S. tornado since federal record-keeping began in 1950.
 The tri-state tornado of 1925 is still the deadliest tornado in U.S. history.